AB-Ares/Displacement_strain_planet/README.md

 We note that some of these functions rely heavily on the [pyshtools](https://shtools.github.io/SHTOOLS/) package of [Wieczorek & Meschede (2018)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018GC007529) that is used to perform the spherical harmonic transforms, and Legendre polynomial expansions.

 ### Benchmarks
 Moho-relief calculations have been benchmarked to the [ctplanet](https://github.com/MarkWieczorek/ctplanet) package of Mark Wieczorek.
-Displacement calculations have been benchmarked to the analytical model of [(Broquet & Wieczorek, 2019)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JE005959).
+Displacement calculations have been benchmarked to the analytical model of [Broquet & Wieczorek (2019)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JE005959).
 Strain calculations reproduce results published in the litterature (e.g., [Banerdt & Golombek 2000](https://www.lpi.usra.edu/meetings/lpsc2000/pdf/2038.pdf)).

 ## Methods